Big 5 Safari Uganda: Must-See Wildlife In 2025

 • Where to see in Uganda: Queen Elizabeth National Park, Bwindi Impenetrable National Park.

-African Cape buffalo are considered one of the most dangerous members of the African Big 5 safari animals, known for their unpredictable behavior and strong herding instinct.
-They are frequently encountered on Big 5 African safari tours, roaming across open grasslands and savannas.
-While they are herbivores, their massive horns and sheer power make them a formidable animal to observe.
-In Uganda, buffalo herds are commonly found in Murchison Falls National Park and Queen Elizabeth National Park.
+The Cape buffalo of Africa is one of the most dangerous members of the Big 5 of African safari animals.
+This is because they are very unpredictable and have a great herding instinct.
+They are quite common in Big 5 African safari tours, moving across open grasslands and savannas.
+Though herbivorous, their huge horns and raw power make them an awe-inspiring animal to watch.
+In Uganda, large herds of buffalo are widely distributed between Murchison Falls and Queen Elizabeth National Park.

 • Habitat: Grasslands, savannas, and forests.